M-o-a-T/moat-kv/docs/source/command_line.rst

    and its immediate children.

-.. program:: distkv client data list
+.. program:: moat.kv client data list

-List DistKV values.
+List MoaT-KV values.

-This command is basically like ``distkv client data ‹path› get``, except that ``--recursive`` and ``empty`` are always set. ``mindepth`` and ``maxdepth`` default to 1.
+This command is basically like ``moat.kv client data ‹path› get``, except that ``--recursive`` and ``empty`` are always set. ``mindepth`` and ``maxdepth`` default to 1.